pjazdzyk/unitility/README.md

 In Quarkus, IntellijJ might highlight PhysicalQuantity types when used as path or query parameters, but when you run the application, they will be correctly resolved.

-## 7. Compatibility with other JVM languages
+## 7. COMPATIBILITY WITH OTHER JVM LANGUAGES
 Unitility can be easily used with other JVM-based programming languages.
 There are some features of these languages that make using Unitility easier and more elegant, for example, through the use of overloaded operators.
 I am more than happy to provide even greater integration with other JVM languages, please use [ISSUES](https://github.com/pjazdzyk/unitility/issues)